kauwelab/cubap/docs/index.rst

 *Ramp Harmonic Mean RSCU by Subpopulation*
    For all selected gene(s)/isoform(s), the harmonic mean of all RSCU values for each codon in the ramp sequence.
 This is plotted in a box and whiskers plot by subpopulation.

+*Ramp Harmonic Mean RSCU by Superpopulation*
+   For all selected gene(s)/isoform(s), the harmonic mean of all RSCU values for each codon in the ramp sequence.
+This is plotted in a box and whiskers plot by superpopulation.

 *Gene Harmonic Mean RSCU by Subpopulation*
    For all selected gene(s)/isoform(s), the harmonic mean of all RSCU values for each codon in the entire gene sequence.
 This is plotted in a box and whiskers plot by subpopulation.

+*Gene Harmonic Mean RSCU by Superpopulation*
+   For all selected gene(s)/isoform(s), the harmonic mean of all RSCU values for each codon in the entire gene sequence.
+This is plotted in a box and whiskers plot by superpopulation.

 *Percent Samples With Ramp*
-   A pie chart that shows what percentage of individuals in the selected subpopulation have a ramp sequence in the selected gene.
+   A pie chart that shows what percentage of individuals in the selected superpopulation(s) or subpopulation(s) have a ramp sequence in the selected gene.
+Only populations that have at least one individual with a ramp sequence are shown.

 Averages:
 #########